Table of Contents

-There are two common ways to select columns and return aliased names in a PySpark DataFrame:
+There are two primary methodologies for selecting columns and returning them with aliased names within a PySpark DataFrame:

 #select 'team' column and display using aliased name of 'team_name'df.select(df.team.alias('team_name')).show()